wmbusmeters/wmbusmeters/README.md

 can add negative match rules as well.
 For example `id=*,!2222*` which will match all meter ids, except those that begin with 2222.

-You can add the static json data "address":"RoadenRd 456","city":"Stockholm" to every json message with the wmbusmeters.conf setting:
+You can add the static json data `"address":"RoadenRd 456","city":"Stockholm"` to every json message with the wmbusmeters.conf setting:

 ```ini
 json_address=RoadenRd 456
 json_city=Stockholm
 ```

-If you add `json_floor=5` to the meter file MyTapWater, then you can have the meter tailored static json "floor":"5" added to telegrams handled by that particular meter.
+If you add `json_floor=5` to the meter file `MyTapWater`, then you can have the meter tailored static json `"floor":"5"` added to telegrams handled by that particular meter.

-If you are running on a Raspberry PI with flash storage and you relay the data to another computer using a shell command (mosquitto_pub or curl or similar) then you might want to remove `meterfiles` and `meterfilesaction` to minimize the writes to the local flash file system.
+If you are running on a Raspberry PI with flash storage and you relay the data to another computer using a shell command (`mosquitto_pub` or `curl` or similar) then you might want to remove `meterfiles` and `meterfilesaction` to minimize the writes to the local flash file system.

-If you specify --meterfilesaction=append --meterfilestimestamp=day then wmbusmeters will append all todays received telegrams in for example the file Water_2019-12-11, the day after the telegrams will be recorded in Water_2019-12-12.
+If you specify `--meterfilesaction=append --meterfilestimestamp=day` then wmbusmeters will append all todays received telegrams in for example the file `Water_2019-12-11`, the day after the telegrams will be recorded in `Water_2019-12-12`.
 You can change the resolution to day,hour,minute and micros.
 Micros means that every telegram gets their own file.

 The purpose of the alarm shell and timeout is to notify you about problems within wmbusmeters and the wmbus dongles, not the meters